The AI Revolution: Using Artificial

 Presented by Jinchao Xu

 Importance of Human Agency in the Age of Artificial Intelligence

-The lecture series was founded by Abhay Ashtekar, founding Director of the Institute for Gravitation and the Cosmos and a member of the National Academy of Science.
+The lecture series was founded by Abhay Ashtekar, founding director of the Institute for Gravitation and the Cosmos and a member of the National Academy of Sciences.
 It owes its success to Barbara Kennedy, who presided over the series during its first 25 years, making it one of the most successful science outreach events in central Pennsylvania.

 The Pennsylvania State University encourages qualified persons with disabilities to participate in its programs and activities.
 If you anticipate needing any type of accommodation or have questions about physical access provided, please email firstname.lastname@example.org in advance of your participation or visit.

 The University is committed to equal access to programs, facilities, admission, and employment for all persons.
 It is the policy of the University to maintain an environment free of harassment and free of discrimination against any person because of age, race, color, ancestry, national origin, religion, creed, service in the uniformed services (as defined in state and federal law), veteran status, sex, sexual orientation, marital or family status, pregnancy, pregnancy-related conditions, physical or mental disability, gender, perceived gender, gender identity, genetic information, or political ideas.
 Discriminatory conduct and harassment, as well as sexual misconduct and relationship violence, violates the dignity of individuals, impedes the realization of the University’s educational mission, and will not be tolerated.
 Direct all inquiries regarding nondiscrimination policy to the Affirmative Action Office, The Pennsylvania State University, 328 Boucke Building, University Park, PA 16802-5901; Email: email@example.com; Tel: 814-863-0471.